microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

     ![Screenshot showing the command output](./21.png)

-- Check the blob in the Azure portal
+- Check the blob in the Azure portal.
+Notice how the managed identity on the Azure Arc-enabled server has successfully uploaded a file to an Azure Storage account.

   ![Successful upload](./22.png)

-  The managed identity on the Azure Arc-enabled server has successfully uploaded a file to an Azure Storage account.

 ## Clean up environment